Alfred Hitchcock (1899-1980)

 Whilst working in England on 'Number 13' Hitchcock met Alma Reville who became his assistant and whom in 1926, he married.
 She collaborated with him an many of his movies and their daughter, Patricia, acted in a number of his movies and TV shows.

-Once in America he made a number of stylish black and white films starting with the psychological thriller 'Rebecca' in 1940, starring Laurence Olivier, Joan Fontaine and Judith Anderson The film was a big box-office success and also won the Academy Award for Best Picture - Hitchcock's only film to take the Best Picture Oscar - and it began a long string of successes: 'Suspicion' in 1941 was Hitchcock's last film with Joan Fontaine but it was the first of four successful teamings with Cary Grant whose suave demeanor made him one of Hitchcock's favorite leading men; 'Saboteur' in 1942 with its compelling finale on the Statue of Liberty; 'Shadow of a Doubt' in 1943, and unsettling film about a troubled famiy in a Californian town; 'Spellbound' in 1945 about psychoanalysis and featuring a dream sequence designed by Salvador Dalí; 'Notorious' in 1946 about a Nazi cadre in South America; and 'The Paradine Case' in 1947 about a beautiful woman accused of murdering her husband.
+Once in America he was struck by the superior resources made available to him compared to the financially restricted English studios.
+He made a number of stylish black and white films starting with the psychological thriller 'Rebecca' in 1940, starring Laurence Olivier, Joan Fontaine and Judith Anderson The film was a big box-office success and also won the Academy Award for Best Picture - Hitchcock's only film to take the Best Picture Oscar - and it began a long string of successes: 'Suspicion' in 1941 was Hitchcock's last film with Joan Fontaine but it was the first of four successful teamings with Cary Grant whose suave demeanour made him one of Hitchcock's favorite leading men; 'Saboteur' in 1942 with its compelling finale on the Statue of Liberty; 'Shadow of a Doubt' in 1943, an unsettling film about a troubled family in a Californian town; 'Spellbound' in 1945 about psychoanalysis and featuring a dream sequence designed by Salvador Dalí; 'Notorious' in 1946 about a Nazi cadre in South America; and 'The Paradine Case' in 1947 about a beautiful woman accused of murdering her husband.

 During the war Hitchcock returned to Britain to make two short films for the Ministry of Information, 'Bon Voyage' and 'Aventure Malgache', both in 1944 and both in French for the Free French.